-The administrator can also control the server through web administration.
-The web administration feature has nearly the same capabilities as the desktop user interface.
-Most server functions can be controlled through web administration.
-We will be adding more features with every minor release until web administration mirrors the local graphical user interface.
+The web administration capability does not have the full feature set of the local Windows user interface but does provide a large subset.
+We will be adding more features with every minor release until it mirrors the local graphical user interface.